 The Republic of Moldova is a landlocked parliamentary republic located in Eastern Europe and neighboring Romania to the west and Ukraine to the north, east, and south.
-Majority of visitors to Moldova use the Chisinau international airport.
-Travelers who love to sea place would however enjoy the use of train, buses or ferry services as all the three connect Moldova to other countries.
+The majority of visitors to Moldova use the Chisinau international airport.
+Travelers who love to sea place would however enjoy the use of trains, buses, or ferry services as all the three connect Moldova to other countries.
 The Giurgiuleşti terminal on the Danube, the lower Prut and Nistru rivers are important transport channels.
 Moldova is also connected to other European countries by rail transport.
-There are daily trains and buses from Romania, Ukraine and Bucharest.
+There are daily trains and buses from Romania, Ukraine, and Bucharest.

-In Moldova the best place to visit is the capital Chisinau which is doted with several museums that have colorful display of artifacts, paintings, and other form of cultural connection to the past.
-The museums include the Archaeology Museum, Fine Arts National Museum that showcases a wide range of paintings and Natural History Museum.
+In Moldova the best place to visit is the capital Chisinau which is dotted with several museums that have a colorful display of artifacts, paintings, and other forms of cultural connection to the past.
+The museums include the Archaeology Museum, Fine Arts National Museum that showcases a wide range of paintings and the Natural History Museum.

 Moldova is largely popular for its rich wine production plants and vineyards.
 It is also the lace the achieved the World Guinness Record of producing the widest range and volumes of wines in the world.
 It is always refreshing for a visitor to have a tour of the place.
-Located at just about 15 minutes drive from Chisinau is Cricova that is one of the wine growing regions in Moldova.
-It is also recommended place to visit.
+Located at just about 15 minutes drive from Chisinau is Cricova that is one of the wine-growing regions in Moldova.
+It is also a recommended place to visit.
 Purcari is among the oldest wineries in Moldova; its wine has graced occasions hosted by the world’s mightiest people such as Queen Victoria and Nicolai II, the emperor of Russia.
-You can’t therefore afford to miss visiting a place that has been conspicuously engraved in the fabric of history.
+You can’t, therefore, afford to miss visiting a place that has been conspicuously engraved in the fabric of history.